 Set in South Africa in 1960 (the year of the Sharpeville massacre) this historical novel uses the power of love to overcome the force of political ideology and illustrates the parallel complexities of gender and race still so evident today.
 The novel pivots on the love story of two women and how their entanglement in the web of the anti- apartheid struggle pits them against the machinery of state oppression, and shapes their lives.

-(Work in Progress) Non-fiction: Philosophy and Literature on the Cutting Edge: Prevalent Ideas & New Paradigms
+(Work in Progress) Non-fiction: Philosophy and Literature Merging: Innovative Insights into the Human Condition

-Where do we find this edge?
-Contemplating fundamental ideas about the human condition becomes one way to start.
+Contemplating fundamental ideas about the human condition.
 Philosophical understanding of literature and literary understanding of philosophy provides us with firm ground for discovery.